jjpal/jjpal.github.io/sports.md

 ## **Key Insights**
-🏀 The best Position overall is the Shooting Guard (SG) with a 0.313103448275862 average.
+🏀 The best Position overall is the Shooting Guard (SG) and the worst is the Center (C).

 🏀 Trae Young is the point guard with the highest assists and points.

+🏀 The team with the highest points is the Minnesta Timberwoves, and the lowest is Oklahoma City Thunder.

 🏀

-🏀

-🏀

-...
-...
-...

 ## **Data Details**
 The sports data is from the [basketball reference](https://www.basketball-reference.com/leagues/NBA_2022_totals.html) website.
 The data includes 813 rows and 31 columns.
 The data set consists of string and numeric data types.
-Some columns include: Rank, Games Played, Games Started, Minutes Played, Field Goals Made/Attempted, FG%, 2/3Pointers Made/Attempted, 3P%, 2P%, and so on.
+Some columns include Rank, Games Played, Games Started, Minutes Played, Field Goals Made/Attempted, FG%, 2/3Pointers Made/Attempted, 3P%, 2P%, and so on.

 The data will have to be manipulated depending on whether visualizing the team statistics or the individual player statistics.
 The data includes all player statistics, including when traded to different teams denoted by TOT descriptor.